 The Alaska Conservation Foundation (ACF) was founded in 1980 as the only public foundation dedicated to Alaskan conservation.
 It is an umbrella organization that disburses funds to hundreds of grassroots and local conservation efforts throughout the state of Alaska.
 It is a local organization, and all monies stay within the state.
 The ACF has been a key partner in protecting Alaska's sensitive environment, including the Arctic Wildlife Refuge (ANWR), the Tongass National Forest, and the Chugach National Forest.

 We fundraise for ACF by collecting donations from our clients for our logo water bottles.
 For a $2 donation you get a souvenir with the Sockeye Cycle and the the ACF logos and contribute to a great cause.
-Sockeye Cycle matches your $2 donation and gives to a variety of groups working on local conservation education and issues such as Lynn Canal Conservation, Southeast Alaska Conservation Council, Yukon Conservation Society, Takshanuk Watershed Council, Taiya River Watershed Council and the Discovery Foundation.
-Our combined contributions since 1995 have been between $3,000 - $21,000.
+Sockeye Cycle matches your $2 donation and gives to a variety of groups working on local conservation education and issues such as Lynn Canal Conservation, Southeast Alaska Conservation Council, Yukon Conservation Society, Takshanuk Watershed Council, Discovery Southeast, and more.
+Our combined contributions since 1995 have grown from $3,000 to $20,000+ per year.
 Contributing to these organizations helps ensure a healthy environment for future generations to enjoy.

 Learn about the issues currently impacting the state and consider contributing to the ACF.

 Tongass National Forest - Finding ways of sustaining a healthy forest that balances commercial needs with conservation and restoration.

 Bristol Bay & Pebble Mine - Bristol Bay sustains the world's largest wild salmon population, which makes it a mecca for wildlife and a